 2000: Neil Young and Joni Mitchell were honored with a star on the Canada Walk of Fame.

 2002: Nelly began seven weeks at #1 with "Hot In Here".

 2004: Dave Navarro's website put forth a statement that Jane's Addiction had split for good.

-2004: The debuting was easy by this time in the Rock Era as the Beastie Boys had no problem getting to #1 with To the 5 Boroughs in its first week.
+2004: The debuting was easy by this time in the Rock Era as the Beastie Boys had no problem getting to #1 on the Album chart with To the 5 Boroughs in its first week.

-2004: Bob Dylan was given a Doctor of Music by St. Andrews University in Scotland.
+2004: Bob Dylan was made a Doctor of Music by St. Andrews University in Scotland.

-2009: Chris Brown plead guilty to assault on his former girlfriend Rihanna.
+2009: Chris Brown pleaded guilty to assault on his former girlfriend Rihanna.
 Brown was sentenced to five years probation and six months community service.

 2010: Gregg Allman had a liver transplant in Jacksonville, Florida.